azl397985856/leetcode/README.en.md

 - The third part is [Anki flashcards](https://apps.ankiweb.net) that record the LeetCode problems in a certain way so as to make it easier to remember.

+- The fourth part is daily problems which held at group chat. we solve just one problem all together, so that we can get more feedback, moreover the problems can be drafted to add to the problem solving module.

-- The fourth part is future plans on content that would be introduced into the above parts.
+- The fifth part is future plans on content that would be introduced into the above parts.

 > Only when having mastered the basic data structures and algorithms can you solve complex problems easily.